 This is a big one for most people.
 The problem is that by worrying about what might happen in the future, we actually create the conditions for manifesting it.
 This has happened to me so many times that it’s impossible for me to ignore the reality of this manifesting stuff.
 The same has been true of positive things that I strongly wanted to happen in the future.

 The other aspect about worry is that most of it never comes true even though we usually give it an extraordinary amount of attention.
 In the book and movie “The Secret,” which centers on the Law of Attraction, one of the teachers tells how it has been proven scientifically that it takes a lot more negative thoughts to bring about bad results than it does to manifest positive outcomes.
-This explains for me why most of what we worry about never comes true.
-Either way you look at it, worry is a waste of time.
+This explains to me why most of what we worry about never comes true.
+Either way, you look at it, worrying is a waste of time.
 It’s also very damaging to your physical and mental health.

 Simplify your style into being a person who doesn’t worry about what might happen in the future, but rather a person who imagines living the future that they want in the present.
 You do this because you know that according to the Law of Attraction, you bring about what you think about and it will reduce stress in your body and life.